 - Please indicate whether you intend for your ultimate submission to be an extended abstract or a full paper.

-- Please indicate whether you are submitting your abstract for a specific mini-symposium or as a general submission.
+- Please indicate whether you are submitting your abstract for a specific mini-symposium or as a general submission (a full list of mini-symposiums can be found here).

 Extended abstracts and full-papers: